 Grants to help

 Each year the Utility Regulator publishes a list of grants to help people with the cost of improving the energy efficiency of their homes.
 Some of the grants are for private tenants and homeowners while others are for housing association tenants.
-This year's list has been delayed by COVID-19, but you can get updates on the funding that is available by contacting the free NI Energy Advice service.
+You can get updates on the funding that is available by contacting the free NI Energy Advice service.

 Affordable warmth scheme